luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 :width: 60%
 :name: fig_CM

-Impossible to pick up the money when heels at the wall.
+Impossible to pick up the money when heels touch the wall, in the photo the heels do not.
 ```

 ## Center of mass 3: unequal student pair